syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/synos-conf.md

 Every check in `syn-config.zsh` runs at config-load time, immediately after sourcing `synos.conf`, before Stage 0 does anything to the disk.
 Failures exit nonzero with a message on stderr describing exactly what's wrong and, where relevant, what to change.
 There's no partial-validation mode and no way to skip a check — a missing `Hostname`, an unrecognized `FilesystemStrat`, a `CHANGE_ME` still in `Disk`/`UserAccountPassword`/`LuksPassphrase`, or a `PartitionStrat`/firmware/encryption mismatch all stop the installer cold rather than proceeding on a best-effort basis.

-## Note: `BootloaderStrat` vs `PartitionStrat`
+## Note: `PartitionStrat` drives both the bootloader package and the install step

-The actual bootloader-install step in `syn-stage1.zsh` is keyed off `PartitionStrat`, not `BootloaderStrat`. `BootloaderStrat` only controls which package(s) `syn-pacstrap.zsh`'s `pacstrapMain` installs during Stage 0: `auto` (the default) picks the package set matching your resolved `PartitionStrat` automatically (`efibootmgr systemd` for `uefi-bootctl`, `grub` for `mbr-grub`, `syslinux` otherwise).
-Leave `BootloaderStrat=auto` unless you have a specific reason to force a particular bootloader package selection independent of `PartitionStrat`.
+`syn-pacstrap.zsh`'s `pacstrapMain` (Stage 0) and the bootloader-install step in `syn-stage1.zsh` both key off the same resolved `PartitionStrat` value — `efibootmgr` for `uefi-bootctl` (systemd-boot itself is already in `baseCore`), `grub` for `mbr-grub`, `syslinux` otherwise.
+One setting, no second knob that could disagree with it.

 ## Note: `synos.conf` only controls the installed system's bootloader

-`BootloaderStrat`, `KernelOpts`, and everything else in this file governs the bootloader Stage 1 writes onto the *target disk*, not how the live ISO itself boots.
-The ISO's own boot menu (syslinux for BIOS, systemd-boot for UEFI) is fixed at ISO build time and isn't affected by anything in `synos.conf`.
+`KernelOpts` and everything else in this file governs the bootloader Stage 1 writes onto the *target disk*, not how the live ISO itself boots.
+The ISO's own boot menu (syslinux for BIOS, GRUB for UEFI) is fixed at ISO build time and isn't affected by anything in `synos.conf`.
 See [How the Installer Works](./installer-overview.md#booting-the-iso).